-The North Carolina Supreme Court released a decision on December 1, 2020, in the case of Radiator Specialty Company v.
-Arrowood Indemnity Company that has implications for the trigger of coverage and allocation of liability among insurance policies in North Carolina.
+The North Carolina Court of Appeals released a decision on December 1, 2020 in the case of Radiator Specialty Company v.
+Arrowood Indemnity Company that made a new law on trigger of coverage and allocation of liability among insurance policies in North Carolina.
 As such, the decision is important for businesses and counsel alike.

 Radiator Specialty Company manufactured products containing benzene and asbestos, which resulted in numerous legal claims against it.
 Between 1971 and 2012 Radiator Specialty purchased insurance products from numerous different insurance companies, including Zurich, National Union, Landmark, and Fireman’s Fund.
 When faced with the legal claims arising from its manufacture of products containing benzene and asbestos, Radiator Specialty provided notice of the claims to the insurers.
 The insurers refused to provide a defense or to indemnify Radiator Specialty.
 Radiator Specialty then filed a declaratory judgment action seeking a determination of the insurers’ duties to pay for defense and indemnity for claims relating to benzene and asbestos exposure.

 - Trigger of Coverage.

 The question of trigger of coverage determines which of several insurance policies apply to which particular claims.
 “Trigger” in this context means what must happen under the terms of a policy for that policy to potentially provide coverage for the claims.
 For CGL policies such as those at issue in Radiator Specialty, that means there must be “bodily injury” or “property damage” caused by an “occurrence” within the policy period.